Parametic Application Requirements

 Once accepted to the Paramedic program and you register for classes we will be communicating through your COLLIN EMAIL ADDRESS ONLY.

 You must first apply to and be accepted by Collin College in order to access the EMS Paramedic application.
 Go to www.collin.edu and select "APPLY” as a CREDIT student (not Continuing Education).
+Note: only your collin CWID can be used to open and access the EMT application. (see below for application troubleshooting)

 If you were a Collin College student and more than one semester has past, make sure you are active in the system as a current, credit student and can register for your class in the designated class semester by contacting the Admissions office.